GianniSandy/Development-Tooling/uniface-project-setup-tool/README.md

  * This batch file and the shortcuts that the tool create rely on an environment variable USYS96 to tell them where Uniface is installed.
 Create this variable now.
 For a default Uniface installation this might be C:\\Program Files (x86)\\Uniface\\Uniface 9.6.01\\
  * The tool can now be used by opening a command prompt in the root of the Uniface project you wish to setup and typing "projectsetup"

+WARNING!
+For Uniface 9.7 is available an extension using USYS97 env variable, ProjectSetup97.bat as startup batch file and ProjectSetup97 as base dir into UnifacePackages folder.
+         Extension developed from Gianni Sandigliano on 2017.03.10 is based on this 9.7 environment.

 ## Usage ##

 ### Available Template Substitutions ###